-Jesus wasn't being obscure it is perfectly plain - and it is literally glorious.
+He wasn't being obscure it is perfectly plain - and it is literally glorious.

-Friends, again I say - please use this Easter as a time to be sure you have put your trust in Jesus as Lord and Saviour so you may have confidence in that promise of his: Everyone who believes in me shall have eternal life.
+Friends, again I say - please be sure you have put your trust in Jesus as Lord and Saviour so you may have confidence in that promise of his: Everyone who believes in me shall have eternal life.